SKempin/reactjs-tmdb-app/README.md

 4. Open your browser at: `http://localhost:9000`

 ## Browser Support
-This project makes usage of the Fetch API, with a polyfill for older browsers.
+This project makes usage of the Fetch API, utilising a polyfill for older browsers.

 - Chrome
 - Firefox